 Employer provided cars are taxed by reference to the list price of the car but graduated according to the level of its carbon dioxide (CO2) emissions.
-From 2020/21, there will be lower rates for electric and hybrid cars to encourage employees and employers to opt for environmentally friendly vehicles.
+From 2020/21, there will be no benefit for electric only cars and lower rates for hybrid cars to encourage employees and employers to opt for environmentally friendly vehicles.

-Phil has a company car, a BMW 318i, which had a list price of £21,000 when it was provided new on 6 April 2018.
+Phil has had a company car for a number of years, a BMW 318i, which had a list price of £21,000 when it was provided new on 6 April 2018.
 The CO2 emissions are 117 grams per kilometre.
 Note: The CO2 emissions are rounded down to the nearest 5 grams per kilometre – in this case 115.

 The list price of a car is the price when it was first registered including delivery, VAT and any accessories provided with the car.
 Accessories subsequently made available are also included (unless they have a list price of less than £100).